 Kids can explore Autumn’s colours and textures while making a fall tree craft with tissue paper and twigs!

-If you’re looking for fall craft ideas for kids, you’ll find lots of them among the pages of my blog.
-In particular, I have quite a few colourful fall tree crafts for toddlers and preschoolers!
+If you’re looking for fall tree crafts to make with toddlers and preschoolers, you’ll find lots of them among the pages of my blog.
 We do live in Canada after all, where we’re known for our vibrant fall colours.
 There’s no shortage of crafting inspiration at this time of year!

 If you’ve been with us a while, you know I’m all about inexpensive and easy crafts for kids.
 I love keeping our crafting cost low by using items from nature or around the home or even the recycling bin.